FindMySchool LogoFindMySchool

 This review uses FindMySchool rankings and performance measures for GCSE phase outcomes.
 These rankings are proprietary FindMySchool calculations based on official performance data.

-Mangotsfield School is ranked 2421st in England for GCSE outcomes, and 35th across Bristol schools which places it in line with the middle 35% of schools in England (25th to 60th percentile).
-That is a “solid performance” picture rather than an elite one, and it frames the school as a credible local option, especially for families who value improvement momentum and a structured culture.
+Mangotsfield School is ranked 2,523rd out of 3,895 in England for GCSE academic outcomes, while the overall secondary table places it 2,375th nationally and 35th across Bristol schools.
+That frames the school as a credible local option, especially for families who value improvement momentum and a structured culture, but the current data no longer supports the previous middle-35% wording.

 For families comparing local options, the best use of this data is as a shortlisting tool rather than a final judgement.
 Use the FindMySchool Local Hub page and the Comparison Tool to view Mangotsfield alongside nearby secondaries and see whether its mix of attainment, progress, and ranking aligns with what you prioritise.